Graph rewriting

 Onf (S) ≃ Iter(S) ≃ Pick (Iter (S)) ≃ Iter (Pick (S))

 They all compute one graph which is the unique normal form.
-In this case, the strategy Onf should be used because it is the more efficient one.
+In this case, the Onf strategy should be used as it is the more efficient one.

 Terminating system